tidwall/finn/README.md

 ------------
 Finn supports the following log databases.

-- [FastLog](https://github.com/tidwall/raft-fastlog) - log is stored in memory and persists to disk, fast, log is limited to the amount of server memory.
+- [FastLog](https://github.com/tidwall/raft-fastlog) - log is stored in memory and persists to disk, very fast reads and writes, log is limited to the amount of server memory.
+- [LevelDB](https://github.com/syndtr/goleveldb) - log is stored only to disk, supports large logs.
-- [Bolt](https://github.com/boltdb/bolt) - log is stored only to disk, slower, supports larger logs.
+- [Bolt](https://github.com/boltdb/bolt) - log is stored only to disk, supports large logs.

 Contact
 -------